Nausea and Vomiting, Age 12 and Older (cont.)

 Increase your chance of staying healthy by:

-- Washing your hands often, especially during winter months when viral illnesses like influenza are most common.
+- Washing your hands often, especially during winter months when viral illnesses are most common.

 - Keeping your hands away from your nose, eyes, and mouth.
 Viruses are most likely to enter your body through these areas.